drhelius/grpc-demo/README.md

 ![Helm Release](images/helm.png "Helm Release")

-Helm Charts are an easy and powerful tool to deploy your services.
+Helm Charts are an easy and powerful tool for deploying your services.

-In this demo there are two different charts provided for deploying the services both with Istio and without it:
+In this demo there are two different charts for deploying the services both with Istio and without it:

 - [grpc-demo-services-istio](helm-charts/grpc-demo-services-istio/Chart.yaml)
 - [grpc-demo-services](helm-charts/grpc-demo-services/Chart.yaml)